GokulDas027/5-days-tour-to-the-ML-world/Day 1/Day 1.md

 **”Machine Learning gives computers the ability to learn without being explicitly programmed.” -Arthur Samuel(1959)**

+# Why is ML so special? well, It learn from mistakes..!

 # What is ML?
 [What is ML?](https://docs.google.com/presentation/d/1I91hRJ-MZwuH-MZJNKJUBj7Pf4dQ9886AnUkvEWabNI/edit?usp=sharing)

 # Terms in ML

 * model
 * dataset
 * training